akroyals21/Eclipse-Deploy-/README.md

    ./eclipse.sh

 2. **Follow the Prompts**:
    - The script will prompt you with options numbered from 1 to 5.
-Execute opti>
+Execute options one by one i.e. 1) then 2).....4)
-   - Choose option 5 to exit if no further deployment is needed.
+   - Choose option 5 to exit if want no further deployments.
 ## Wallet Setup
 ### Importing an Old Wallet
 - If you have previously performed testnet operations, you may have a private k>